Sumit917-yadav/database-engine/README.md

 # Database-Engine
-Database Engine that supports some fet like:
+Database Engine that supports some ferrrrrrrrrrt like:
 - Creating a table
 - Inserting into a table
 - Updating a table